foundry4/ppe-inventory/README.md

  * Enter some data
  * Submit your form
  * Spreadform receives the fields, generates a timestamp and a random alphanumeric submission ID, logs out all the data as a fallback (retained for 30 days by Stackdriver logging) and then submits it to a message queue for processing
- * If successful, Spreadform redirects you to your success page (`success_page.txt`) with a query parameter containing the submission ID, e.g. `https://example.com/success.html?id=a1b2c3d4`
+ * If the submission is successfully sent to the queue, Spreadform redirects you to your success page (as per `success_page.txt`) with a query parameter containing the submission ID, e.g. `https://example.com/success.html?id=a1b2c3d4`
- * If an error occurs, Spreadform redirects you to your error page (`error_page.txt`) with a query parameter containing the submission ID, e.g. `https://example.com/error.html?id=a1b2c3d4`
+ * If an error occurs, Spreadform redirects you to your error page (as per `error_page.txt`) with a query parameter containing the submission ID, e.g. `https://example.com/error.html?id=a1b2c3d4`
  * The message queue is processed one submission at a time (to avoid rows getting mixed up in the spreadsheet)
  * Key-value pairs in the data are compared to any existing header row keys in the spreadsheet (row 1)
  * If needed, new headings are added to the header row to accommodate the submitted data